 The availability of observable inputs can vary among the various types of financial assets and liabilities.
 To the extent that the valuation is based on models or inputs that are less observable or unobservable in the market, the determination of fair value requires more judgment.
 In certain cases, the inputs used to measure fair value may fall into different levels of the fair value hierarchy.
 In such cases, for financial statement disclosure purposes, the level in the fair value hierarchy within which the fair value measurement is categorized is based on the lowest level input that is significant to the overall fair value measurement.
-Level 2 inputs such as interest rates and credit spreads, are applied in determining the fair value of the interest rate cap in the amount of \$0 at June 30, 2018.
-Level 3 inputs are applied in determining the fair value of warrants to purchase common stock in the amount of \$112 at June 30, 2018 discussed in Note 6.
+Level 2 inputs such as interest rates and credit spreads, are applied in determining the fair value of the interest rate cap in the amount of \$0 at September 30, 2018.
+Level 3 inputs are applied in determining the fair value of warrants to purchase common stock in the amount of \$112 and \$160 at September 30, 2018 and December 31, 2017, respectively, as discussed in Note 6.